opea-project/docs/developer-guides/docbuild.rst

 .. code-block:: bash

-   cd ~/opea-project-docsgen
+   cd ~/opea-project
    git clone https://github.com/opea-project/opea-project.github.io.git

-Then, after you've verified the generated HTML from ``make html`` looks good, you can push directly to the publishing site with:
+Then, after you've verified the generated HTML produced by ``make html`` looks good, you can push to the publishing site with:

 .. code-block:: bash